Research at Vanderbilt-Ingram Cancer Center

-The membership of the Vanderbilt-Ingram Cancer Center is composed of intense, interactive individuals dedicated to working together as a team to discover new approaches for the diagnosis, prevention, and treatment of cancer.
+Tomorrow's cancer treatments and prevention strategies often begin in the labs of Vanderbilt-Ingram Cancer Center researchers.
+Our members are dedicated to working together as a team to discover new approaches for the diagnosis, prevention, and treatment of cancer.

 Seminars & Events

 Vanderbilt-Ingram sponsors a very active Seminar Program, including endowed lectures and minisymposia held throughout the year.
 Through the annual Orrin Ingram Distinguished Lectureship series, distinguished extramural investigators present research discoveries that have been seminal to major advances in cancer diagnosis, prevention, treatment, and contribute to our understanding of the mechanisms of tumorigenesis.

 In addition, our Annual Scientific Retreat brings together students, postdocs, fellows and principal investigators from across the cancer center for a minisymposium, shared resource displays, and a poster session.
 Extramural scientists deliver lectures in the minisymposium and serve as judges for prizes given to students, postdocs, and fellows at the poster session.